thelonggamejournal/thelonggamejournal.github.io/casestudies.md

 ---

 ## The Long Game: Case Stdies
 Here are some success stories for you - there is hope!
+BUT THIS AREA IS NOT POPULATED YET

 <ul>
   {% assign posts = site.posts | where_exp: "p", "p.series == 'cs'" | sort: "lesson" %}